Drooping Eyelids (Ptosis)

 Obviously, treatment of ptosis by Dr. Chandler varies depending on the patient.
 For sure, ptosis surgery is extremely delicate and precise – requiring microsurgery to repair.
 Dr. Chandler is a highly-skilled expert in various eyelid surgeries, including ptosis.
 It is critical that a ptosis surgeon has extreme understanding of the underlying anatomy involved in these procedures.

 Blepharoplasty (removing excess eyelid skin / scultpting the eyelids) does not correct ptosis, but in many patients Dr. Chandler combines blepharoplasty with ptosis surgery to combine a pleasing aesthetic result with the functional changes required to eliminate the sagging eyelids.

 If you have a droopy eyelid or eyelids, this isn’t something you need to live with.
-Dr. Chandler has extensive experience correcting this problem and getting the eyelids back to where the patient is happy to see them in the mirror again.
-Call us at our Moorestown, New Jersey office, (609) 877-2800, or our Jenkintown, Pennysylvania office, (215) 885-6830, to schedule a consultation.
+Dr. Chandler has extensive experience correcting this very challenging problem and getting your eyelids back to where you are happy to see them in the mirror again.
+Call Chandler Cosmetic Surgery at our Moorestown, New Jersey office, (609) 877-2800, or our Jenkintown, Pennysylvania office, (215) 885-6830, to schedule a consultation.